Menu

 Walking with my Lord

 Mustard Seed: The Joy of Christmas.
-21/32 Author: Patricia Mitchell. ©2011 Lutheran Women’s Missionary League, 801 Seminary Place Ste.
+29/32 Author: Patricia Mitchell. ©2011, revised 2024 Lutheran Women’s Missionary League, 801 Seminary Place Ste.
 L010, St. Louis, MO 63105. www.lwml.org

 Sign up to receive Mustard Seed Devotions by email

-The Joy of Christmas: Christ is Born!
+The Joy of Christmas: A Taste of Christmas

 Mustard Seed Daily Devotions